Elton John bids farewell to the road with the last show on his goodbye tour

 "What a journey this tour has been and now we find ourselves at the end of it," John wrote on Instagram before the show.

-The show included severl of John's signature songs, including Tiny Dancer, Rocket Man and Candle in the Wind.
+The show included several of John's signature songs, including Tiny Dancer, Rocket Man and Candle in the Wind.

 In heart-shaped pink sunglasses, he thanked his fans for their support throughout the decades.